kubedb/docs/docs/guides/solr/quickstart/overview/index.md

 # Solr QuickStart

-This tutorial will show you how to use KubeDB to run an Solr database.
+This tutorial will show you how to use KubeDB to run a Solr database.

 <p align="center">
   <img alt="lifecycle"  src="./images/Lifecycle-of-a-solr-instance.png">